Like many others, I used to assume that if you want to be good, always study the best of the best of the best.

 So don’t be afraid to take advice from people who have small successes even if they aren’t wildly successful yet.

-Science, Accomplishments, Testimonials, and Credentials
+Use Scientific Processes, Accomplishments, Testimonials, and Credentials

 Science is one of the most rigorous, controlled processes to identify what truly matters.
 It is a great way to identify the truth of the world and it’s what has pushed our civilization forward these last few hundred years.

 Having said that, even all of these factors can be misleading.

 Certain peer-reviewed studies can still be skewed because they sampled a study size that was way too small and not statistically significant.
 Unless you’re a super nerd, you don’t have to get too paranoid about avoiding bad or misquoted science, but it’s important to keep in mind.

 If you are a super nerd, a good book to learn more about this is Bad Science: Quacks, Hacks, and Big Pharma Flacks.

 Someone who has gone through rigorous schooling to get credentials and/or have many client success stories is worth following because it’s hard to do either.
 I would argue getting a large quantity and quality of client success stories or reviews is more trustworthy because it’s closer to actually demonstrating success and harder to do.

 You could get a bunch of credentials in the academic world but still lack the skill to actually create success for others.

 These metrics can still be manipulated though.
 Certain certifications, like becoming a CrossFit coach, don’t take more than a couple weeks to do.
 Therefore, it may seem credible to the uninformed unless you do your research.